leocrawford/picasawebsync/README.md

 This python utility will allow you to sync local directories with picasaweb.
 I'd appreciate feedback if you find it useful, or find problems.
 I run it over a 36000+ item collection on a linux box (netgear readynas v2) without problems.

+NOTE: Only oauth2 is now supported, and I no longer provide my keys for this.
+You must follow the instructions here to generate a client_secrets.json file which must be in the same directory as picasawebsync.py

+The settings are:
+Application Type: Installed
+Installed Application type: Other

 ## Features

 Currently it supports: